Stoa-Medical/Portico/server/database/README.txt

-This is the shared crate containing core Rust data models, utilities, and logic for both the Engine and future Tauri app.
+This is the shared crate containing core Rust data models, utilities, and logic for both the Engine

 Requirements:
 - Rust >=1.60 and Cargo